josearmandoabreu/lsx-demo-theme/logs/week4/logs-week4-day1.md

-# Week 4, Day 1 Log 2025-09-22
+# Week 4, Day 1 Log Template

-## Today's Progress
+## Daily Standup

+### 2025‑10‑13

+### How do you feel today?

+Feeling focus to cotinue with my personal project content & styles and exited to start working on client tasks.

+### What did you do last friday?

+Wrapped up Week 3 and reflected on the progress made.

-### What have you accomplished today?
+### What do you plan to do today?

--   Read through the project scope for the web project.
--   Caught up with @Seren for this week's planning.
--   Explored the awesome-copilot repository to look for prompts and chat modes to add to our repo.
+-   [x] Personal project Phase 3 – Styling & Global Settings.
+-   [x] Track/Solve Bugherd Tickets.
+-   [x] Personal project Phase 4 – Version Control.
--   Studied GitHub skills for certification.
+-   [x] GitHub Foundations, Part 2.
--   Reviewed the file @Ash created over the weekend regarding Copilot.

-### How do you feel about today’s progress?

-I feel productive and focused.
-I made good progress on understanding the project scope and identifying useful prompts for our repository.
-The catch-up sessions were helpful for planning the week ahead.

----

-## Challenges Faced Today

--   It took longer than expected to go through the awesome-copilot repository due to the volume of content.
--   Balancing time between studying and project tasks was a bit challenging.

----
+### What are your blockers?

+None.

-## Time Logs
+## Daily Logs

--   1.5 hrs – Read through the project scope for the web project.
+-   0.50 hrs – Planed the day priorities.
--   1.0 hrs – Caught up with @Seren for this week's planning.
+-   0.08 hrs – Short meet with Ash.
--   3.0 hrs – Explored the awesome-copilot repository to look for prompts and chat modes to add to our repo.
+-   3.00 hrs – Personal project Phase 3 – Styling & Global Settings - enhancements and worked on feedback.
+-   0.50 hrs – Track/Solve Bugherd Tickets - Bugherd Ticket #23 (New custom aspect ratio) solved.
+-   1.00 hrs – Track/Solve Bugherd Tickets - Bugherd Ticket: #22 + Finding a way to make the Copyright plugin works on Live site.
+-   1.00 hrs – Personal project Phase 4 – Version Control & Documentation - Github workflow: created PR's, merged changes and tested them.
--   2.0 hrs – Studied GitHub skills for certification.
+-   1.50 hrs – GitHub Foundations, Part 2 - Module 1 & Module 2 completed.
--   0.5 hrs – Reviewed the file @Ash created over the weekend regarding Copilot.

----

-## Notes

--   The awesome-copilot repository has a lot of potential for improving our workflow.
-I’ll need to revisit it later to finalize the prompts and chat modes.
--   The file from @Ash provided some great insights into using Copilot more effectively.